Genability/genability-java/README.md

-`genability-java` is the official Java client library for the [Genability API](http://genability.com).
+`genability-java` is the official Genability maintained Java client library for the [Genability APIs](http://developer.genability.com).

+* There is a [Getting Started Guide](http://genability.github.io/genability-java/tutorial.html) thats a good place to start.
+* You can see the [Javadocs here](http://genability.github.io/genability-java/javadoc/).

-# Now Available on Maven Central Repository
+# Get the JAR from Maven Central Repository
 The Genability API Java client library is now available on the Maven Central Repository!
 Hosted on [Sonatype's OSSH](https://oss.sonatype.org/), you can now use the library with a couple of lines of XML.
 Just add the following to `pom.xml` in your Maven-enabled project:

 ```xml